Are you thinking about taking your career to the next level, earning more money, or taking on more responsibilities at work?

-Not too many people know that there is a difference between professional and academic degrees as most of the time, they’re used interchangeably.
-That’s why in this article, we’re going to be focusing on the difference between these two degrees.
-However, let us start by giving a definition for each of these types of degrees.
+Many people don’t realize that there’s a difference between professional and academic degrees because the terms are often used interchangeably.
+That’s why in this article, we’re going to be focusing on the difference between professional degree vs. academic degree.

 What Is a Professional Degree?

-A professional degree, best known as the first professional degree, is a degree that one can obtain to work in particular fields like medicine, pharmacy, law, and many others.
+A professional degree, best known as the first professional degree, is a degree that you can obtain to work in particular fields like medicine, pharmacy, law, and many others.
 In the American educational system, a professional degree is considered to be a graduate-level program as they follow undergraduate studies.
-This kind of degree is designed to prepare the holder for a particular profession by focusing on practical skills over theory and analysis.
-These professions are typically licensed or otherwise regulated by a governmental or government-approved body.

-Even though several professional degrees take the term “doctor” in the title, one should be careful not to confuse them with Ph.D. degrees or other types of research doctorates.
+Even though several professional degrees take the term “doctor” in the title, you should be careful not to confuse them with Ph.D. degrees or other types of research doctorates.
 A professional degree doesn’t require a dissertation as a Ph.D. might demand.

 A professional degree should meet the following criteria: